banghuazhao/Gomoku/README.md

 # Gomoku iOS App

-A SwiftUI-based iOS implementation of the classic Gomoku (Five in a Row) board game.
+A SwiftUI-based iOS implementation of the classic Gomoku (Five in a Row 五子棋) board game.

 ## 🎮 About